Broad Curriculum Program | London, England

 * Fall and Spring: £150 worth of meal vouchers per semester

-* Summer: £50 worth of meal vouchers per each 4-week session
+* Summer: £40 worth of meal vouchers per each 4-week session

-• Program-planned group activities
+• Program planned group activities and excursions

 • Full-time academic support